Thursday, January 31, 2013

 Man Booker International Prize 2013 finalists

-Anyone who could have guessed even five of the 10 novelists who have just been revealed as the finalists for the fifth Man Booker International Prize deserves a mass cap-doffing from the wider reading public.
+who have just been revealed as the finalists for the fifth Man Booker

 I'm familiar with works of just two of these novelists: U.R Ananthamurty (India) and Intizar Hossain (Pakistan).
 Both of them are iconic writers, and hugely respected across the sub-continent.
 Hossain's classic Urdu novel "Basti" has recently been translated by Columbia University South Asian scholar Frances Pritchett.